(Adopted by the Nordic Cancer Union Board on 26 May 2014 and revised on 25 November 2022)

 The prioritized research areas are:

 a) Register-based epidemiological studies.
 There is a unique possibility for register-based epidemiological studies in the Nordic countries, and the NCU will continue to encourage more research in this field.
 The use of nationwide administrative and health registers and various population-based clinical databases facilitates cancer research initiatives within all prioritized research areas.
-These data sources may soon be combined with data from national biobanks, which will enhance the precision and biological relevance of the research.
+These data sources can be combined with data from national biobanks, enhancing the precision and biological relevance of the research.

-c) Comparative clinical epidemiological studies.
-In order to improve diagnosis and treatment, priority should be given to comparative clinical epidemiological studies that aim to elucidate optimal conditions for cancer diagnosis and best practice for treatment, follow up, rehabilitation and palliation.
-Studies may focus on medical, biological, physical, psychological and socioeconomical aspects of cancer and NCU will encourage research within all aspects of care.
+b) Comparative clinical epidemiological studies.
+To improve diagnosis and treatment, priority should be given to comparative clinical epidemiological studies that aim to elucidate optimal conditions for cancer diagnosis and best practice for treatment, follow up, rehabilitation and palliation.
+Studies may focus on medical, biological, physical, psychological and socio economical aspects of cancer and NCU will encourage research within all aspects of care.

-d) Clinical trials.
+c) Clinical trials.
 Finally, there should be focus on clinical trials.
 The number of clinical trials has decreased considerably in the Nordic countries in recent years.
-A large number of clinical trials are conducted in lower-cost countries and in larger patient populations than in the individual Nordic countries.
+Many clinical trials are conducted in lower-cost countries and in larger patient populations than in the individual Nordic countries.
 Non-economic factors relating to, e.g., organizational aspects or Nordic participation in international networks of oncology, may also contribute to the decrease in clinical trial activity.
 Clinical trials require large patient groups, which may be difficult to achieve in the individual Nordic countries.
-By placing focus on clinical trials we wish to encourage more cooperation between the Nordic countries.
+By placing focus on clinical trials, we wish to encourage more cooperation between the Nordic countries.

 4. Research outside the NCU research framework